decidables/decidables/README.md

 - `@decidables`
   - *Libraries*
-    - `decidable-elements`: Web components for UI elements used across all packages
+    - `decidables-elements`: Web components for UI elements used across all packages
     - `detectable-math`: Provides a class with equations for calculating Signal Detection Theory
     - `detectable-elements`: Web components for exploring Signal Detection Theory
     - `prospectable-math`: Provides a class with equations for calculating Cumulative Prospect